null

 A Second Skin customer soundproofing a fence in front of a pool pump to reduce the noise his neighbor was hearing.

-STOP VIBRATIONAL NOISE ISSUES
+ISOLATE THE POOL PUMP TO STOP VIBRATIONAL NOISE

 Soundproof the windows in your home